Menu

 Recovering America's Wildlife Act

 Funding from the Recovering America's Wildlife Act would augment traditional wildlife revenue streams such as state hunting and fishing licenses and taxes on hunting and fishing gear.
 It is expected to create thousands of jobs both at wildlife agencies and in the outdoor recreation industry.
-But we are running out of time to get RAWA passed this legislative session — if our representatives don't act, we'll have to wait till 2023 to try again.
 Wildlife needs action now.

 Update - 3/2023